canada-ca/open-source-logiciel-libre/en/guides/using-open-source-software.md

 See [Guide for Publishing Open Source Code](publishing-open-source-code.md).

 It's easy to copy (fork) open source software and start making changes to the source code.
-If a fork is created, be aware it can make future updates and security patches hard to implement as well as trigger additional licence obligations.
+If a fork is created, be aware it can make future updates and security patches hard to implement.
-The development team that made the changes will be responsible for maintaining those changes unless they are contributed to the upstream version.
+The development team that made the changes will be responsible for maintaining those changes indefinitely unless they are contributed to the upstream version.

 To make changes to open source software, engage with the community and submit changes upstream to ensure that they are supported by future updates.
 See [Guide for Contributing to Open Source Software](contributing-to-open-source-software.md).